Electric Vehicles (EVs): Why Your Next Car Will Be Electric

 For 2021, due to pandemic limitations, we recreated the Drive Electric experience in a virtual format with a virtual EV expo.
 In addition to an array of EV Owner profiles and stories, the virtual EV expo features our short film Drive Clean, Drive Electric!
 Why Your Neighbors Chose an Electric Vehicle.

 Drive Electric Fall 2021 | Real-world Reasons to Drive Electric: A Q&A with EV Owners

 For 2021 National Drive Electric Week, the Hub partnered with Clean Energy NH and Granite State Clean Cities Coalition to host a conversation with EV Owners.
 Hear about the practical side of switching to an electric car–from cost of ownership, to charging, to shopping for an EV!

 Drive Electric 2020 | EV Owner Panel: Why You Should Drive Electric

 Due to the impacts of the coronavirus pandemic, the 2020 Monadnock Sustainability Hub Drive Electric event went virtual.
 We partnered with Drive Electric NH to hold a virtual EV Owner Panel, during which seven enthusiastic electric vehicle owners talked about their favorite aspects about driving electric: from EV’s superior technology, to cost savings, to the fun driving experience.

 You can watch a recording of the EV Owner Panel to discover why YOU should drive electric!
 Watch here >>

 Drive Electric Impact

-We’ve learned that at least half a dozen electric vehicles were purchased as a direct result of participating in one of our Drive Electric events.
-Hundreds more have garnered key information and ideas about making the decision to purchase an EV as their next vehicle.
+We’ve learned some event attendees have made an electric vehicle purchase as a direct result of one of our Drive Electric events.
+Hundreds of others have garnered key information and ideas about making the decision to purchase an EV as their next vehicle.
 If you or someone you know has purchased an EV because of attending an event, let us know.